Home Pet Euthanasia

 How does the process work?

 You'll start by calling our toll free number, 1.844.334.3374.
-From there we will automatically connect you to the On Call Veterinarian for your zip code.
-The Veterinarian will discuss your Pet's specific conditions and help provide advice on whether Euthanasia is the right decision and if so they will arrange a time to meet at your residence.
+From there we will automatically connect you to one of our available staff members who will discuss your Pet's specific conditions and help coordinate an appointment with one of our Veterinarians.
 They will also quote a final all inclusive price for the procedure as well as methods of payment (Cash, Credit, Check, carecredit.com or scratchpay.com).

 Prior to arrival we suggest you prepare the area for your pet.
 We recommend playing relaxing music, lighting candles, praying/spiritual ritual, setting out pillows & blankets, provide favorite treats, or even a favorite toy.
 These are some suggestions but above all we recommend you make this your own private event and do what you feel comfortable with.